2020 Supertram Rail Replacement Scheme

 - Services 50, 53 and 80a provide links between Birley Moor Road and the city centre.

 - Service 252 provides a link between Gleadless Townend and Crystal Peaks

-To help provide essential travel options to key workers at this time, tickets purchased on Supertram, including Stagecoach bus/tram tickets will also be valid on the replacement bus service (BL1) operated by Powells Bus Company Ltd.
+To help provide travel options for those who need to use public transport at this time, tickets purchased on Supertram, including Stagecoach bus/tram tickets will also be valid on the replacement bus service (BL2) operated by Powells Bus Company Ltd.

-Please note that Tram Only and Stagecoach bus/tram tickets cannot be purchased from drivers of the Powells replacement bus service (BL1).
+Please note that Tram Only and Stagecoach bus/tram tickets cannot be purchased from drivers of the Powells replacement bus service (BL2).
 However, the following ticket range is available:

-Citybus, Citywide and normally available concessionary/child tickets are also available on service BL1.
+Citybus, Citywide and normally available concessionary/child tickets are also available on service BL2.

 - Tram Only tickets can only be used to make similar bus journeys to those normally taken on the tram.